Dhanujha/revo-calendar/README.md

 A modern-looking React Event Calendar component.

-Very much inspired on [Evo Calendar](https://github.com/edlynvillegas/evo-calendar/)
+Very much inspired on [Evo Calendar](https://github.com/edlynvillegas/evo-calendar/).
+If you're not using React on your project, I recommend this calendar plugin that runs on jQuery.

 ## Demo 👀